htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     available to be used by HTCondor jobs.
 If ``RESERVED_MEMORY`` is defined, HTCondor subtracts it from the amount of memory it advertises as available.

-``DISK`` :index:`DISK`
-    Normally, HTCondor will automatically detect the amount of physical disk available on your machine.
-Define ``DISK`` to tell HTCondor how much physical disk (in kB) your machine has, overriding the value HTCondor computes automatically.

 ``STARTD_NAME`` :index:`STARTD_NAME`
     Used to give an alternative value to the ``Name`` attribute in the